 The CV Nurse sets up her clinic

-As the economic downturn really begins to bite, The CV Nurse decides it’s about time a wider audience benefits from her years of CV reviewing and interviewing experience.
-I design her website and have a ton of fun in the process.
+As the economic downturn continued to bite, The CV Nurse decided more people could benefit from her years of CV reviewing and interviewing experience.
+I designed and built the website and had a lot of fun doing it.

-I get my first introduction to the world of design agencies working with the small team at Roxxor.
-Working on some short, sharp and agile projects for the likes of Aiimi, Addison Lee, Bearing Partnership and PayPerks.
-My game is officially upped.
+I got my first real introduction to the world of design agencies working with the small team at Roxxor.
+The projects were short, sharp, and agile, for clients including Aiimi, Addison Lee, Bearing Partnership, and PayPerks.
+My game was officially upped.

 2011

-A long time friend and ex-colleague from my PA days also goes freelance and needs a website to peddle her wares, I design, build and maintain Flights of Nancy for her.
+A long-time friend and ex-colleague from PA also went freelance and needed a website.
+I designed, built, and maintained Flights of Nancy for her.

-Apple launches the iPad 2 – the one with the swimming pool cover
+Apple launches the iPad 2 - the one with the swimming-pool-cover case.

 2012

-I’m approached by one of the founders of a new startup company DIGIT (now renamed Visii) and asked if I would work on the UI and interaction design for their new product.
-I jump at the chance to work on a startup again.
+I was approached by one of the founders of a new startup called Dream It Get IT - later renamed Visii - and asked to work on the UI and interaction design for their new product.
+I jumped at the chance to work on an early-stage startup again.

-Google join the tablet market with their Nexus 7
+Google joins the tablet market with the Nexus 7.

 Goodbye Sweet & Maxwell

-After 12 months of working with the team at Sweet & Maxwell and having already extended my contract three times, I leave the project in the safe hands of their in-house teams.
+After 12 months with the Sweet & Maxwell team, and having extended the contract three times, I left the project in the safe hands of their in-house teams.

 The Union

-I’m hired by the guys I worked with at Aiimi while working for Roxxor to come in and help them work through the interaction design and information architecture of a new product they are creating as part of a startup with three other companies called The Union.
+The team I’d worked with at Aiimi brought me in to help with the interaction design and information architecture for a new product being created as part of a startup collaboration called The Union.

 2013